THE MOST TRUSTED COPYCAT RECIPES

 Olive Garden Lasagna Classico

-Crafting an Olive Garden’s signature Lasagna Classico recipe became the perfect opportunity to create a beautiful multi-layered lasagna hack recipe that uses up the whole box of lasagna noodles and fills the baking pan all the way to the top.
-This Top Secret Recipe makes a lasagna that tips the scale at nearly 10 pounds and will feed hungry mouths for days, with every delicious layer copied directly from the carefully dissected Olive Garden original.
+Crafting Olive Garden’s signature Lasagna Classico recipe presented the perfect opportunity to create a beautiful multi-layered lasagna hack recipe that uses an entire box of lasagna noodles and fills the baking pan all the way to the top.
+This Top Secret Recipe produces a lasagna that tips the scales at nearly 10 pounds and can feed hungry mouths for days, with every delicious layer directly copied from the carefully dissected Olive Garden original.

-I found a few credible bits of intel in a video of an Olive Garden chef demonstrating what he claims is the real formula on a midday news show, but the recipe was abbreviated for TV and the chef left out some crucial information.
-One ingredient he conspicuously left out of the recipe is the secret layer of Cheddar cheese located near the middle of the stack.
+I found a few credible bits of intel in a video featuring an Olive Garden chef demonstrating what he claims is the real formula for this lasagna on a midday news show.
+However, the recipe was abbreviated for TV, and the chef omitted numerous crucial details.
+One ingredient he notably left out of the recipe is the secret layer of Cheddar cheese near the middle of the stack.
 I wasn’t expecting to find Cheddar in lasagna, but when I carefully separated the layers from several servings of the original dish, there was the golden melted cheesy goodness in every slice.

-This clone recipe will make enough for 8 big portions, but if you make slightly smaller slices this is easily enough food to fill twelve lasagna-loving bellies.
+This clone recipe will yield enough for eight generous portions, but if you cut slightly smaller slices, it can satisfy twelve lasagna-craving appetites.
 If you like lasagna, you're going to love this version.

 This recipe was our #2 most popular in 2020.
 Check out the other four most unlocked recipes for the year: Rao's Homemade Marinara Sauce (#1), King's Hawaiian Original Hawaiian Sweet Rolls (#3), Pei Wei Better Orange Chicken (#4), Chipotle Mexican Grill Carnitas (#5).